On 11 August 2021, the South Korean tech giant unveiled the new foldable smartphones at the Galaxy unpacked event.

 Maybe it will take 1-2 years for the concept to become slightly more mainstream, refined and affordable.

 But these are very exciting devices and offer a much better experience.

-But there are going to be some hurdles like scaling of Apps and videos on the 8 Inch display with 2480 x 2038 and a weird 8:7.1 aspect ratio.
+But there will be some hurdles like scaling apps and videos on the 8-inch display with 2480 x 2038 and a weird 8:7.1 aspect ratio.

 It is more squarish for standard video formats like 16:9.